Honoring a Great Artist

 In recognition of Michael's artistry and his dedication to nurturing young artists, Goodman Theatre established the annual Michael Maggio Fellowship.
 The fellowship, which is awarded each fall, honors an early-career Chicago-based director, providing that artist with a stipend, an opportunity to assist one of the theater's resident directors on a Goodman production, and the chance to become involved in the ongoing artistic life of the Goodman.
 Past recipients of the Michael Maggio Directing Fellowship have included the following outstanding directors:

-Applications materials should be sent to:
+Application materials should be emailed to: